aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   AXI-4 (CL Master and DRAM controller is slave) – 512-bit AXI-4 interface to read/write DDR

 There is a single status signal that the DRAM interface is trained and ready for access.
 The addressing uses ROW/COLUMN/BANK mapping of AXI address to DRAM Row/Col/BankGroup.
-The Read and Write channels are serviced with roundrobin priority (equal priority).
+The Read and Write channels are serviced with roundrobin arbitration (equal priority).

 The DRAM interface uses Xilinx DDR-4 Interface controller.
 The AXI-4 interface adheres to the Xilinx specification.
 User bits are added to the read data channel to signal ECC errors with the read data.

 **NOTE:** even if no DDR4 controllers are desired in the CL, the `sh_ddr.sv` block must be instantiated in the CL (parameters are used to remove DDR controllers).
 If the `sh_ddr.sv` module is not instantiated the design will have build errors.